mabroukachouchane/Correlation/README.md

 # Correlation
-Our paper investiagtes the possibility of android code smells being indicators of GUI aesthetics defects.
-This hypothesis is tested out by controlling the change frequency of infected code and GUI classes.
-We applied the non-parametrics Mann-Whitney U-test to inspect whether our samples come from the same population.
+Our paper investiagtes the impact of GUI aesthetics defects on the maintennance of XML files.
+This hypothesis is tested out by controlling the change frequency and the chnage size of infected GUI classes.